Vejle Stadium

-Vejle Stadium (Vejle Stadion) is a fully enclosed, modern (built in 2008) football stadium in Vejle, Denmark and is home ground of Vejle Boldklub.
+Vejle Stadium (Vejle Stadion) is a fully enclosed, modern (built in 2008) football stadium in Vejle, Denmark, and is home ground of Vejle Boldklub.
 The stadium has two towers for business and two VIP lounges.
 The stadium holds 11,060 spectators and the field is equipped with sprinkler and undersoil heating systems.

+In 1995, a stand in the old Vejle Stadium collapsed when visiting fans celebrated an early goal by Brøndby IF against Vejle.
+About 30 people were injured.